-Proctoring Requirements as of July 2023
+Proctoring Requirements as of March 2025

-(Information subject to change.)
+(Information is subject to change.)

-States Requiring a Proctor (July 2023) Colorado, Connecticut, Georgia, Hawaii, Iowa, Massachusetts, Michigan, Mississippi, Montana, Nevada, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, Washington D.C., West Virginia, Wisconsin, Wyoming Massachusetts-Proctor requirements waived until further notice Michigan-Allowing self-attestation until further notice Vermont-Waived requirement currently (COVID) No Proctor Requirement (July 2023) Alaska, Arizona, California, Delaware, Florida, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maryland, Missouri, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Tennessee, Texas, Utah, Washington Special Proctor Requirements/ Definitions by State (July 2023) Alabama Exams must be proctored by a disinterested third party, with a minimum age of 18 years, who can be any person except for family members or individuals who have a financial interest in the success of the student taking the examination.
+States Requiring a Proctor (March 2025) Colorado, Connecticut, Georgia, Hawaii, Iowa, Massachusetts, Michigan, Mississippi, Montana, Nevada, South Carolina, South Dakota, Vermont, Virginia, Washington D.C., West Virginia, Wisconsin, Wyoming Massachusetts-Proctor requirements waived until further notice Vermont-Waived requirement currently (COVID-19) No Proctor Requirement (March 2025) Alaska, Arizona, California, Delaware, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maryland, Missouri, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Texas, Utah Special Proctor Requirements/ Definitions by State (March 2025) Alabama Exams must be proctored by a disinterested third party, with a minimum age of 18 years, who can be any person except for family members or individuals who have a financial interest in the success of the student taking the examination.
 Co-worker proctors must not be above or below in the student's line of supervision.
 Arkansas Exams must be proctored by an impartial third party with no financial interest in the licensee's success.
 Cannot be anyone with familial or financial relationship, including family members, relatives, dependents, employers or supervisors, subordinates, partners or joint venters or co-workers, former or current teachers or pupils, neighbors, personal friends or significant others.
 Indiana Exams must be administered by a proctor, defined as a licensed producer (preferably licensed in Indiana).
 A producer who takes the examination at a testing center that administers tests for professional designations may have a representative of the testing center sign the affidavit rather than a licensed producer.
 Maine For correspondence courses approved for more than 16 credits, the final exam must be a closed-book, proctored exam.
-CEBS courses currently approved for 24 credits Minnesota CEBS Courses not approved for CE For correspondence course (TI courses), self-study examinations must be either an encrypted online examination or a paper examination that is monitored by a proctor, defined as an impartial third party with no financial interest in the licensee's success who cannot be a minor, relative, spouse or anyone with a direct reporting relationship.
-Co-workers are acceptable as long as there is no reporting relationship with the examinee.
-New Jersey For correspondence courses, exams must be administered by a proctor, defined as an impartial third party with no financial interest in the licensee's success who cannot be a minor, relative or anyone with a direct reporting relationship.
+CEBS courses currently approved for 24 credits New Jersey For correspondence courses, exams must be administered by a proctor, defined as an impartial third party with no financial interest in the licensee's success who cannot be a minor, relative or anyone with a direct reporting relationship.
 North Carolina All correspondence courses must have a proctored, closed-book final exam.
 Oregon If the self-study course is a textbook, the examination must be conducted as a closed-book, proctored examination.